Carel Weight: Biography

-Weight was born in Paddington in 1908.
+Weight was born in Paddington in London in 1908.
 His father was a bank cashier and his mother, who was of Swedish and German descent, was a chiropodist.
 He studied at the Hammersmith School of Art from 1928 to 1930.
 At Hammersmith he met Ruskin Spear, who became a lifelong friend.
 At Goldsmiths College, between 1931 and 1933, Weight developed his preference for imaginative compositions.
 Teaching at the Beckenham School of Art allowed Weight to support himself throughout the 1930s.
 His first solo exhibition was held in the Cooling Gallery in 1933 and he later exhibited in some major London galleries and throughout the United Kingdom.

 It was at Goldsmith's that Weight met his future wife, the artist Helen Roeder.
 They were together for 60 years before they married in 1990.

 During the Second World War, Weight served with the Royal Engineers and the Army Education Corps.
-As an Official War Artist in 1945, he worked in Austria, Greece and Italy.
 Weight wrote to the War Artists' Advisory Committee, WAAC, in December 1939 seeking work as a war artist.
 A number of commissions were discussed and eventually, in March 1942, WAAC purchased one picture from Weight.
 By then he had been called up and his time for painting was restricted.
 In July 1942 Weight's painting of a zebra that escaped from London Zoo during an air raid was purchased, but his commanding officer would not release him for further WAAC commissions.
 It was not until the spring of 1945, after Albert Richards had been killed, that WAAC could offer Weight a full-time post.
+As an official war artist in 1945, he worked in Austria, Greece and Italy.
 Weight landed in Naples in March 1945 and travelled to Rome, Perugia, Verona, Florence and reached Ravenna in October that year.
 During November and December 1945 Weight visited Vienna, Rome and Florence and arrived in Athens in February 1946.
-In Greece and Italy he depicted the immediate aftermath of the War and the role of the British Army in working to restore civil society after the conflict.
+In Greece and Italy he depicted the immediate aftermath of the war and the role of the British Army in working to restore civil society after the conflict.